jenpennen/jennycho/src/content/work/pantheon.md

 ### Wireframing

 The initial wireframe sketches assumed that dashboards would display a single internal classification.
-To optimize efficiency and functionality, I sketched out a multi-classification approach for a comprehensive look within a single dashboard.
+To optimize efficiency and functionality, **I sketched out a multi-classification approach for a comprehensive look within a single dashboard**.

 ![Low-fi Wireframe 2](https://storage.googleapis.com/jennyencho-website/pantheon-img/pantheon-wireframe-2.png)